-Students walking home from school will be dismissed from the Cafteria.
+Students walking home from school will be dismissed from their designated dissmissal areas.
 Please emphasize to your child the dangers of loitering on the way home, accepting rides from strangers, or going to a home of a friend without your permission or knowledge.
 Also, please discuss the route that they should take both to and from school; rainy day procedures as well as, all safety precautions they need to follow.